Jesse Krimes

-Jesse Krimes (born 1982 in Lancaster, Pennsylvania) is an American artist and curator, who focuses on criminal injustice and contemporary perceptions of criminality.
+Jesse Krimes (born 1982 in Lancaster, Pennsylvania) is an American visual artist and curator, who focuses on criminal injustice and contemporary perceptions of criminality.

 Career

 In 2009, after graduating from Millersville University, Krimes was arrested for cocaine possession.
 While awaiting sentencing for possession of cocaine with intent to distribute, he spent a year in solitary confinement.
 It was during this time that Krimes decided "to create something positive in the world”.